martaGG/S2D2_R/README.md

 Future: limited options ('2D','3D','2+2D', '3+2D'...)

 #### coord
-Coordinate frame of the input, depending on the dimension
+Coordinate frame of the input, depending on the dimension.
+Cannot be left empty.
 ##### 2D
-V0: 'Ra Dec' (without apostrophes)
+- 'Ra Dec' (without apostrophes) for great circle distance, assuming right ascension and declination in degrees.
+- any other string will calculate the euclidean distance

 #### eps
 Scale parameter supplied to DBSCAN, associated with the size of the structures to search.